tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * `class_of_medal`
 * `year_medal_won`

 Sort the data alphabetically by country.
-Then, present the data so that the medal classes are sorted by the number of medals awarded in descending order.
+Then, present the data so that the medal classes are sorted by number of medals awarded in descending order.
 (The medals awarded most should be at the top.)

 ---